TsungJu/tsungju/README.md

 ### Hi there 👋

 My name is Leonard.
-And I am a AIOT system Backend Engineer.
+And I am a backend and data Engineer.

-Also welcome to visit my blog：https://tsungju.github.io/
+welcome to visit my blog：https://tsungju.github.io/

 <!--
 **TsungJu/tsungju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.